-3.1 A full review of the planning application and history of the Site is provided by Mr Liam Toland in his evidence (APP/LT/2) and I refer here only to those matters of relevance to dust and air quality impacts.
+3.1 A full review of the planning application and history of the Site is provided by Mr Liam Toland in his evidence (APP/LT/2) and in the Revised Statement of Common Ground.
+I refer here only to those matters of relevance to dust and air quality impacts.